Minting Lifecycle

 Overview

 Every mint request follows a deterministic lifecycle from submission through to completion.
-This page describes each stage, the state transitions involved, and what happens during failures.
+This page describes each stage, the state transitions involved, and what happens when something fails.

-A mint request begins when a user submits a request through the Minting Wizard or directly via the API (submit_mint_request).
+A mint request begins when someone submits it through the Minting Wizard or programmatically through the API.

-1. Preflight validation — verifies the product is mint-ready (active commercial status, all required DPP fields populated).
+Confirms the product is mint ready: active commercial status and all required DPP fields populated.

-2. ERP enforcement — if a production batch is linked, validates it exists, belongs to the brand/product, has READY status, and that the requested quantity does not exceed the batch quantity.
+If a production batch is linked, confirms it exists, belongs to the brand and product, carries READY status, and that the requested quantity fits within the batch quantity.

-4. Batch creation — creates a corresponding mint batch linked 1:1 to the job.
+Creates a mint batch linked one to one with the job.

-If any preflight check fails, the request returns a structured list of blocking reasons without creating any records.
+If a preflight check fails, the request returns a structured list of blocking reasons and creates no records.

 QUEUED → RESERVED → PROCESSING → COMPLETED